SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 d.disconnect()
 ```

-When you click the play/run icon you'll see the following data returned from NuoDB:
+When you click the play/run icon you'll see the following sample data from the Hockey schema returned from NuoDB:

 ```
 Brian Foster 2011 2011 FLO 1 1